tharumbun/astrowind/src/content/post/how-to-choose-a-ghost-host.md

 ---
 title: "How to choose a Ghost host"
 date: "2023-05-10"
-categories:
+category: howto
-  - "hosting"
+tags:
-  - "latest"
+  - Ghost
 ---

 There are many factors to consider when choosing a Ghost CMS host, such as: